pgbackrest/pgbackrest/USERGUIDE.md

 #### `restore` command

-Perform a database restore.
+Perform a database cluster restore.
 This command is generally run manually, but there are instances where it might be automated.

 ##### `set` option